Coronavirus COVID-19 Vocabulary 🦠

 Real-time Map of COVID-19 Worldwide

-[Center for Systems Science and Engineering (CSSE) at John Hopkins University (JHU)]
+[Center for Systems Science and Engineering (CSSE) at Johns Hopkins University (JHU)]

 A virus is a micro-organism, too small to be seen without a microscope, that causes infectious disease in animals and humans.